Tanu-Singh-Nigam/Python-Programming/Python_Test1_06_march_2026.md

 7. Write clean, efficient Python code.
 8. Mention assumptions clearly.
 9. Handle all edge cases described.
 10. Explain complexity where appropriate.
+11. Whenever asked you have to show the recording and juypter file.

 ---